-The review of Guardian's fixed income and equity securities for impairments includes an analysis of the total gross unrealized losses by three categories of securities: (i) securities where the estimated fair value had declined and remained below cost or amortized cost by less than 20%; (ii) securities where the estimated fair value had declined and remained below cost or amortized cost by 20% or more for less than twelve months; and (iii) securities where the estimated fair value had declined and remained below cost or amortized cost by 20% or more for less than twelve months; and (iii) securities where the estimated fair value had declined and remained below cost or amortized cost by 20% or more for twelve months or greater.
-At December 31, 2019, of Guardian's total gross unrealized losses of \$95 million, approximately \$83 million, or 87%, of the gross unrealized losses fall into category (i), approximately \$10 million, or 11%, of the gross unrealized loss falls into category (ii) and approximately \$2 million, or 2%, of the gross unrealized loss falls into category (iii).
+The review of Guardian's fixed income and equity securities for impairments includes an analysis of the total gross unrealized losses by three categories of securities: (i) securities where the estimated fair value had declined and remained below cost or amortized cost by less than 20%; (ii) securities where the estimated fair value had declined and remained below cost or amortized cost by 20% or more for less than twelve months; and (iii) securities where the estimated fair value had declined and remained below cost or amortized cost by 20% or more for twelve months or greater.
+At December 31, 2020, of Guardian's total gross unrealized losses of \$109 million, approximately \$90 million, or 82%, of the gross unrealized losses fall into category (ii), approximately \$10 million, or 10%, of the gross unrealized loss falls into category (iii) and approximately \$9 million, or 8%, of the gross unrealized loss falls into category (iii).

 In addition, Guardian's management considers a wide range of factors about the security issuer and uses its best judgment in evaluating the cause of the decline in the estimated fair value of the security and in assessing the prospects for near-term recovery.
 Inherent in management's evaluation of the security are assumptions and estimates about the operations of the issuer and its future earnings potential.
 Considerations in the impairment of a commercial mortgage include, but are not limited to, the following: (i) significant change in the occupancy level of the underlying property; (ii) significant change in the rental rates; (iii) bankruptcy filings of major tenants; (iv) catastrophic events; and (v) other subjective factors.
-There can be no assurance Guardian's management will correctly assess allowances and impairments on its investments, which could lead to investment losses that adversely affect its ability to make payments under the applicable Funding Agreement(s) when scheduled.
+There can be no assurance Guardian's management will correctly assess allowances and impairments on its investments, which could lead to investment losses.